gtuzi/intro_2_rl/approximate_methods/off_policy/README.md

 # *WIP* Off-policy Methods with Approximation

-# --- Note ---
+_Notes on this README.md are, __for the moment__, being developed.
+The ongoing
-Notes on this README.md are, __for the moment__, being developed.
-The ongoing work is also copied onto [summary.ipynb](summary.ipynb) - which will be their final destination.
-Please refer to this document for the complete rendering of the formulas.
+work is also copied onto [summary.ipynb](summary.ipynb) - which will be their final destination.
+Please refer to this document for the complete rendering of the formulas._

 ## Introduction
 The extension to function approximation is significantly different and